-Mother Teresa was once asked how she could go on, day after day, year after year, caring for the sick and dying and poor and offering them so much comfort.
+Mother Teresa was once asked how she could go on, day after day, year after year, caring for the sick, dying, and poor, and offering them so much comfort.
 “It’s not hard,” she answered.
 “Because in each one I see the face of Christ in one of His more distressing disguises.”

-It’s important to emphasize this Christological dimension of Christian charity because many Christian agencies and even whole religious orders of consecrated men and women, originally founded on the basis of this original Christian inspiration, appear to have settled for a kind of Christian gloss over charitable work that is secular at its core.
+It’s important to emphasize this Christological dimension of Christian charity, because many Christian agencies and even whole religious orders of consecrated men and women founded on the basis of this original Christian inspiration, appear to have settled for a kind of Christian gloss over charitable work that is secular at its core.
 These religious communities have unwittingly allowed themselves to be guided by a kind of materialist framework for helping the poor.

 What I find remarkable is that this trend should surprise anyone.
 The heart of a healthy Judeo-Christian culture is that locus of unifying ideas that sustains and inspires respect for the divine and the beings made in His image.
 If core sets of ideas are somehow called into question or secularized, it follows that the culture will change.

 And that decline has been particularly hard on the poor in America.
 Climbing out of poverty and staying out of poverty involves a measure of good fortune, certainly, but it also requires hope and confidence, along with a sense of responsibility, a work ethic, honesty, temperance, and all the other virtues that enable individuals to thrive.
 This isn’t to say there aren’t hard-working and virtuous poor people.
 Of course there are; I grew up with many of them.
 But when the institutions that teach, model, and reiterate the importance of these virtues are weakened or absent, then, all other things being equal, poverty becomes easier to fall into and harder to climb out of.

 This article is drawn from Rev. Robert A. Sirico's new book, Defending the Free Market: The Moral Case for a Free Economy.
 (Regnery, May 2012).